 - radish and

 See this website for information on planning and planting a vegetable garden.

 Email the following information to us:

-- A 300 word (max) description of the project that the seeds will be used for.
+- A short description of how the seeds will be used (300 words or fewer)

-- Indicate your preferred native seed type(s) (indicate your first, second and third preference)
+- Indicate your preferred seed type/s from the list above (indicate your first, second and third preference)

 - Indicate the total number of seed packets you would like (and if you are requesting more than one seed type, please specific the number of packets of each seed type)

-Email Angela from the Communications team and please note that applications close Wed, 25 March 2020.
+Email now and please note that applications close Wed, 25 March 2020.

 Getting involved in Neighbours Day

 Planting vegetables isn’t the only way to get involved in Neighbours Day.
 If there is a park, walkway or other public area in your community that could do with a little bit of love, Neighbours Day provides a great opportunity to organise a clean-up day.
 Organise a group from church - and invite your neighbours - to come together, grab some gloves and rubbish bags, and connect with each other while making your community look amazing.
 Follow it up with bit of good old-fashioned Kiwi hospitality and share a cuppa or afternoon tea after a job well-done.